 As a result, there are approximately 180,000 large ships at sea at any given moment.
 This number has increased by 60 percent between 1992 and 2012, according to a 2014 article published by the American Geophysical Union.

-The International Maritime Organization also noted in their United Nations profile that 90 percent of the word’s trade is carried by sea.
+The International Maritime Organization also noted in their United Nations profile that 90 percent of the world’s trade is carried by sea.

 To help best manage this large amount of increasing traffic, today’s maritime organizations rely on Automatic Identification Systems (AIS) to identify vessels and avoid collisions.